antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
-The real tip I would put it here is to try more and don't be a afraid to fail.
+The real tip [click] I would emphasize here is to try more and don't be afraid to fail.

-Even tho I made quite a lot of tools people use, I actually have way more tools that discontinued or didn't work out.
+Even though I've made quite a lot of tools people use, I actually have way more tools that were discontinued or didn't work out.

 And that's totally fine for me as I consider them as a learning and experimenting process.

 [click] For that, I would also say, don't set too high expectations.
 It's easy for us to get excited about the idea we are working on, but they might not necessarily be the best fit for the community.

-[click] Then I would suggest to establish a mechanism to verify if your idea with the community.
+[click] Then I would suggest establishing a mechanism to verify your idea with the community.

-So for the following tips, I would share some practical tips that I learned from my own experience.
+So for the following tips, I'll share some practical tips that I learned from my own experience.
 -->

 ---